zsquareplusc/python-msp430-tools/doc/assembler.rst

   --filename=FILE       Use this filename for input (useful when source is
                         passed on stdin)
-  -v, --verbose         print status messages to stdout -D, --debug           print debug messages to stdout -i, --instructions    Show list of supported instructions and exit (see also
+  -v, --verbose         print status messages to stdout --debug               print debug messages to stdout -i, --instructions    Show list of supported instructions and exit (see also
                         -x)